sean-humpherys/6303-assignment-python-chapter3-starter/README.md

  git config --global user.email shumpherys@wtamu.edu
 ```

 **To clone an assignment the first time, follow these commands.** Do this command for each assignment.
 Or, if you use multiple computers (work, home, school) do this once per computer per assignment.
-The URL to your assignment respository is found under the [Code] button and "Clone with HTTPS".
+The URL to your assignment respository is found under the [Code] button and "Clone with HTTPS" on github.com.
 ```bash
  git clone https://github.com/username/something  #use the URL to your specific assignment respository on github.com
  ```